Search

 The reduction -in velocity is accompanied by an increase in pressure.
 As such a vortex chamber serves a dual purpose of reducing the velocity and increasing the efficiency of the pump by converting a large amount of kinetic energy into pressure energy.
 The liquid after leaving the vortex chamber passes through the volute chamber surrounding it, which further increases the efficiency of the pump.

-The centrifugal pumps may also be classified on the basis of certain other factors as indicated below:
+The centrifugal pumps may also be classified based on certain other factors as indicated below:

 (b) The relative direction of flow through the impeller.